HelmchenLabSoftware/Cascade/README.md

 #### Why is the output of the algorithm a probability, why not discrete spikes?

 >Good question!
-We think that providing spike times instead of spiking probabilities is misleading, since it suggests a false precision and certainty of the spiking estimates.
-In addition, we found (**Fig. SXX** in the preprint) that single-spike precision could not achieved with any of the ground truth datasets.
+We think that providing spike times instead of spike rates or spiking probabilities is misleading, since it suggests a false precision and certainty of the spiking estimates.
+In addition, we found (**Fig. S11** in the preprint) that single-spike precision could not achieved with any of the ground truth datasets.
 >
 >However, for some cases, discrete spikes still might be a good approach.
 We provide a Python function that converts the spiking probability into discrete spikes (**[demo](https://github.com/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Demo_discrete_spikes.py)** on Github).